Copyright: EPI Inc. Contact: tech@epi-eng.com

 5-Axis Head CNC Center

 In addition to excellent cylinder heads, a well-optimized valvetrain is essential to both high output and long life.
-Using our computerized cam lobe measuring system, we were able to develop cam lobe profiles to work with the cylinder head flow characteristics and provide the tailored torque curve needed to achieve the desired performance.
+Using our computerized cam lobe measuring system from AUDIE TECHNOLOGY, we were able to develop cam lobe profiles to work with the cylinder head flow characteristics and provide the tailored torque curve needed to achieve the desired performance.

 CamPro Plus